 You can add text to a storyboard in many different ways!
-Just navigate to the “Textables” tab to find lots of textboxes and speech bubbles.
+Just navigate to the “Textables” tab to find lots of textboxes and speech bubbles, including free form text without a background.
 Choose one and drag it to your storyboard.

 All of the Textables work like objects, so you can resize and rotate them, and most you can color.
 Add words to your storyboard in style!